asmbly-makerspace/NeonIntegrations/README.md

 ## About this repo

-This is an open-source project for ATX Hackerspace.
+This is an open-source project for Asmbly Makerspace, Inc. 501(c)3.
 Keep any API tokens or other private information should be stored in the `/private` directory or `config.py` both of which are ignored by git.
-If you are interested in working on this project with us, please reach out to [it@atxhs.org](mailto:it@atxhs.org).
+If you are interested in working on this project with us, please reach out to [it@asmbly.org](mailto:it@asmbly.org).